Nick Halstead: Ginetta GT5 Challenge

-In 2017 Halstead would make his professional racing debut in the Ginetta GT5 Challenge with Fox Motorsport.
-Competing in the AM class, in this year he would pick up ten podiums in the class to finish 3rd in the AM standings.
+In 2017, Halstead would make his professional racing debut in the Ginetta GT5 Challenge with Fox Motorsport.
+Competing in the AM class, in this year he would pick up ten podiums in the class to finish third in the AM standings.

-He would continue with Fox Motorsport in the AM class in 2018, where with four in-class victories he would go on to win the AM title.
+Halstead would continue with Fox Motorsport in the AM class in 2018, where with four in-class victories he would go on to win the AM title.

-In 2019 he made the switch to the Pro class, still competing with Fox Motorsport, where he had a best finish of 11th.
+In 2019, Halstead made the switch to the Pro class, still competing with Fox Motorsport, where he had a best finish of 11th.

 Ginetta GT4 Supercup

-Competing in a handful of races in series such as TCR UK and the Renault Clio Cup UK alongside his Ginetta GT5 campaign across 2019, in 2020 Nick would step up to the Ginetta GT4 Supercup, competing in the Pro-AM class still with Fox Motorsport.
-Across this season in his class he racked up 3 wins, 15 podiums, 3 pole positions and 4 fastest laps on his way to 3rd in the championship standings.
+Competing in a handful of races in series such as TCR UK and the Renault Clio Cup UK alongside his Ginetta GT5 campaign across 2019, in 2020, Halstead would step up to the Ginetta GT4 Supercup, competing in the Pro-AM class still with Fox Motorsport.
+Across this season in his class he racked up three wins, 15 podiums, three pole positions and four fastest laps on his way to third in the championship standings.

-With Fox Motorsport, he would compete in the rounds at Oulton Park and Brands Hatch in 2021 in the Pro-AM class, scoring a second-place finish at Brands Hatch.
+With Fox Motorsport, Halstead would compete in the rounds at Oulton Park and Brands Hatch in 2021 in the Pro-AM class, scoring a second-place finish at Brands Hatch.

-He continued in the championship with Fox Motorsport in 2022 in the G55 Pro class alongside his British GT campaign.
+Halstead continued in the championship with Fox Motorsport in 2022 in the G55 Pro class alongside his British GT campaign.

 British GT

-Nick made his British GT debut in 2021, racing a McLaren 570S in the GT4 Pro-AM class alongside teammate Jamie Stanley.
-The duo achieved 2 wins in class over the course of 7 races to finish 2nd in the GT4 Pro-AM cup and tied 8th overall in the GT4 category.
+Halstead made his British GT debut in 2021, racing a McLaren 570S in the GT4 Pro-AM class alongside teammate Jamie Stanley.
+The duo achieved two wins in class over the course of seven races to finish second in the GT4 Pro-AM cup and tied 8th overall in the GT4 category.

 Halstead continued with Fox Motorsport in the series in 2022, this time switching to the GT3 category.

 British Touring Car Championship

 Halstead made his British Touring Car Championship debut at Croft in 2021, substituting for Rick Parfitt Jr. at Excelr8 with TradePriceCars.com.
-Over the course of the weekend Halstead finished in a better position every race, driving home to 21st position in Race 3.
+Over the course of the weekend, Halstead finished in a better position every race, driving home to 21st position in Race 3.
+Halstead will make a surprise return to the series at the 6th round of the 2026 season at Knockhill with Power Maxed Racing.
+He is expected to complete the rest of the season after Knockhill.

+Halstead returned midway through 2026 with Power Maxed Racing.